 8. Create a hidden, password-protected WordPress knowledge base

 Finally, I'll provide some tips on how to hide your knowledge base from the public view.
 This is useful if your knowledge base is part of your main website, but you want to restrict the documentation to existing customers only.

 The Password Protected Categories WordPress plugin hides your knowledge base and documentation.
 Simply install this simple plugin, create a main category for your knowledge base, and select the 'Password protected' option.
 You can then add 1 or more passwords - customers must enter a correct password to access the restricted knowledge base.

-Your password protected WordPress knowledge base category can have as many sub-categories as you like.
-They'll automatically be protected with the same password as the main parent category.
+Your password-protected WordPress knowledge base category can have as many sub-categories as you like.
+They'll automatically be protected with the same password as the primary parent category.
 They will be completely hidden from the public parts of your website.